Enjoy working behind the backs of others? Then you’ll find our 10 Best Traitor Board Games in 2023 article very amusing.

 The zombie apocalypse has severely crippled humanity.
 The civilization has collapsed and only small groups of people still exist, trying to get by in a hostile world, full of flesh-eating monsters.

 In Dead of Winter, players are members of one such colony.
-The living is harsh and they must work together towards their common mission objective, while also providing enough food and supplies, fending off outside threats, and resolving other negative events that may happen on the way.
+The living is harsh and they must work together toward their common mission objective, while also providing enough food and supplies, fending off outside threats, and resolving other negative events that may happen on the way.

 On top of the common victory condition, each player also receives a secret personal objective.
 These may be harmless or even complementary to the main objective.
 But not all – some will have you weigh carefully what is more important – your interests or group interests.
 Then there are those where the only way to win is to turn against the colony at some point.